Make 'Em Think Maths

 Welcome to Make 'Em Think Maths.
 On this website you will find ideas for teaching Mathematics with a focus on conceptual understanding.
 Time is precious, so I make short informative animations and stills for teachers.

 I don't want this website to be just a bank of pdfs and powerpoint resources.
 I think the best resource we have is our own resourcefulness.
-So, I want this site to give you ideas for you to run with!
+I hope this site gives you ideas for you to run with and therefore enhance the learning of others.

 Follow on Twitter: @mcguirea499